ndoniyor/data-dashboard/README.md

-# Web Development Project 5 - *Marvel Character Directory*
+# Web Development Project 6 - *Marvel Character Directory*

 Submitted by: **Doniyor Nimatullo**

-This web app: **Utilizes Marvel API to allow the user to search for their favorite character by name and series**
+This web app: **Utilizes Marvel API to allow the user to search for their favorite character by name and series.
+Series data is visualized with a line graph.
+Character names can be clicked to open route to individualized character info page**

 Time spent: **2** hours spent in total